amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        Hofmann et al. (2011) may be the choice for this time.

 Thank you, you are correct, we will change this citation.

-BCP: We should push the final version of this paper out to Arxiv.

                                 -------------